Honey… I have something to tell you…

 Women often have more serious health problems from STIs than men.
 For example, chlamydia and gonorrhoea, if left untreated, can cause infertility.

-Do STD home remedies work?
+Do STI home remedies work?

 Vitamin C improves connective tissue integrity and can help reduce the spread of infection.
 It is useful in diminishing the frequency and severity of outbreaks of herpes.